• Skip to primary navigation

 • Pumpkin seeds can also be left out to air dry, but it takes a minimum of a month for them to be properly dried.

-• My food processor only takes about 5 minutes, but I know that it can take up to 15 minutes to break down the pumpkin seeds into perfectly spreadable butter.
+• My food processor only takes about 5 minutes.
+However, it can take up to 15 minutes to break down the pumpkin seeds into perfectly spreadable butter.

 🥡 Storing

-Here are a few of my favorite easy ways to use pumpkin seed butter.
-Spread the pepita butter on a slice of toast, dip apple slices in it, fill celery for a quick snack, add it to smoothies, or drizzle your breakfast pancakes with the pumpkin seed butter.
+You can spread the pepita butter on a slice of toast, dip apple slices in it, fill celery for a quick snack, add it to smoothies, or drizzle your breakfast pancakes with it!

 🥑 More Healthy & Nutritious Recipes!